 By world standards New Zealand has clean, abundant fresh water.
 Our rivers, lakes and wetlands support a unique array of flora and fauna and are highly regarded for their recreational value.

 However, water quality in some urban and rural areas has degraded and is coming under increasing pressure as land use intensifies.
 This has implications for aquatic life, drinking water supplies, cultural values, water-based recreation and the economy.

 This image shows a summary of 10 year trend analysis of the river condition in New Zealand in terms of Nitrate, aquatic insects, dissolved reactive phosphorous and bacteria (E-Coli).

-Check out the water quality in your local river [Land and Water Aotearoa website]
+Check out water quality in lakes and rivers in New Zealand [Land and Water Aotearoa website]

 New Zealand has an extensive network of freshwater systems including mountain streams, braided and meandering rivers, lakes and groundwater resources of varying sizes.